amara-j/Idaho/README.md

 Election data thanks to OpenElections, Harvard Dataverse, and the US Census.

-Premade JSON files by fellow VRDI 2018 researchers!
+Thanks also to premade JSON files by fellow VRDI 2018 researchers!